-Celebrated musician, Professor Joanna MacGregor, CBE, delivers lecture at City, University of London explain the importance of collaboration in young musicians.
+Celebrated musician, Professor Joanna MacGregor CBE, delivers lecture at City, University of London explaining why collaboration is so important for young musicians

 Marking the third instalment of the Distinguished Lecture Series, the Department of Music invited innovative solo pianist, Professor Joanna MacGregor, CBE to address an online audience.